Our Portable Diesel Heater setup and review

 What is a Portable Diesel Heater?

 If you still haven’t heard of diesel heaters today, you’ve been missing out.
 From the moment the colder weather hits, its one of the most commonly asked about camping appliances around, and for good reason.
-They are cheap, easy to use, safe and a complete game changer when it comes to camping in the cold.

 Most people permanently mount their diesel air heaters into a caravan or camper trailer, but there are some portable options out there.
-Essentially, a portable diesel heater is a self contained unit that you can pick up, and move around as required.

 If you are looking for a camper trailer diesel heater, a portable unit might be the go!